 Read more: Understanding AI Agents: A Guide to AI Agentic Workflow

 While robust computing resources provide the engine for your AI systems, they’re only half the equation.
-Even the most powerful computational infrastructure will underperform without proper data architecture – the second critical pillar of effective AI deployment.
+Even the most powerful computational infrastructure will underperform without proper data architecture – the second critical pillar of effective AI implementation.

 After establishing robust computing resources and intelligent data architecture, the third critical challenge emerges: how to connect your AI agents with existing business systems.
 This integration challenge often determines whether AI investments deliver transformative value or become isolated technological islands.